xhinker/az_samples/readme.md

-# Andrew Zhu's Sample Codes
+# Andrew Zhu's Sample Code

 Previously, I put my sample code in one of my private repository, the repo becomes like a chaos and impossible to manage, and becomes unreadable (not mention execution it again) gradually.